Stories From Growing Domes Across the Globe

 As you can see from the image, Matt’s Dome is below grade, meaning part of it is actually below ground.
 He has a 2′ concrete block insulated stem wall completely encompassed by soil and outside beds.
 He believes that this helps insulate the dome a little better.
 It also has the added benefit of rain running off into the outer beds.
 He also built a custom entryway that acts as an air lock going in and out of the dome, and allows for additional space for storage and starts.

 Their Growing Dome is more for enjoying than it is for producing.
 Although they have grown things like fresh citrus, peppers, carrots, beets, and tomatoes, they love being in their dome and enjoying the beautiful flowers and foliage.
 Matt is famous on our Facebook page for the many flowers he grows in his greenhouse.
 Especially his tropical flowers like Bird of Paradise, Cape Jasmine, Thanksgiving Cactus, Hibiscus and Plumeria (not pictured).

 Interested in visiting their greenhouse?

 Matt wants anyone considering a Growing Dome to see one in person.
 He “loves the damn thing” and wants everyone to see why.
 If you live in New Mexico and would like to take Matt up on his offer, send an email to firstname.lastname@example.org.

 Show off your greenhouse!

 All of our Featured Growing Dome’s are highlighted in our monthly newsletter “The Happy Grower,” on our social media platforms (Facebook and Instagram), and in our blog.
 At the one year mark of our newsletter, we will be creating a yearly calendar that includes every Dome of the Month.
 Apply here.
-Have questions about an New Mexico greenhouse?
-Send us an email to [email protected].
+Have questions about a New Mexico greenhouse?
+Send an email to email@example.com.